PyconUK/ironcage/README.md

 To interact with Stripe, you will need some test API keys.
 Ask @inglesp if you would like to use the test API keys for the PyCon UK account.

+You will also need to have a Postgres database called `ironcage`.

 ## Why are you reinventing the wheel?

 We are aware of a number of other projects for managing conferences.